JackDraak/Python_Fifteen_Game/README.md

 The code is not perfect, but I was also itching to get a _GUI mode_ going, and so now if you run from __GUI_controller.py__ a crude PyGame interface allows the game to be played with a pointer device.

+--
+28 Mar 2023
+--
+attempting to add an trainAI.py AI trainer. will then require an AI_controller.py for the model to interface with the game, if further research is desired

+Core game:
+    Game.py
+    Tile.py

+Required interface for play (at least 1):
+    console_controller.py
+    GUI_controller.py
+    * AI_controller.py [TBA]

+Training interface (at least 1):
+    * trainAI_controller.py [deprecated]
+    * GUItrainAI_controller.py

+* dependencies:
+    tile_game_env.py